What are Pinched Nerves?

 Frequently Asked Questions

-A: With conservative treatment, many patients improve within 4–6 weeks.
+With conservative treatment, many patients improve within 4–6 weeks.
 Some cases take longer, however if the symptoms are still there, then surgery may be necessary.

-A: Avoid aggravating movements, but gentle stretching and physical therapy are often recommended.
+Avoid aggravating movements, but gentle stretching and physical therapy are often recommended.
 Exercise can also help to strengthen the core muscles that reduce pressure on your spinal column therefore reducing pressure on the nerves.

-A: If you have severe pain, weakness, or bladder/bowel dysfunction, seek prompt medical evaluation.
+If you have severe pain, weakness, or bladder/bowel dysfunction, seek prompt medical evaluation.

-A: No—most pinched nerves improve with time or conservative treatment, however if conservative treatment failed to relieve the symptoms then surgery may be necessary.
+No—most pinched nerves improve with time or conservative treatment, however if conservative treatment failed to relieve the symptoms then surgery may be necessary.